juliachu216/516-Project-Analysis/README.md

 * Ultimately, public and agency concerns and perceptions about human health risks associated with all TSE’s may erode hunters confidence and their willingness to hunt in areas where CWD occurs.

 ## How do we study Chronic Wasting Disease in this project?
 We propose to evaluate the effectiveness of Raman spectroscopy on skin biopsies from white-tailed deer infected with CWD.
-We collected two sets of Raman spectrum data, oringinal samples and deparaffined samples, to compare the accuracy after machine learning.
+We collected Raman spectrum data of deparaffined samples, and compare the accuracy for different machine learning method, support vector machine and neural network.

 ### Deparaffined Samples preparation
 All of skin samples were from tail head.
 They were fixed in formaldehyde, rinsed with ethanol, embedded in paraffin, and put on gold slides finally.
 After we got gold slides with skin samples, we removed paraffine on samples to detect Raman spectrum.